Refine, Discriminate and Align: Stealing Encoders via Sample-Wise Prototypes and Multi-Relational Extraction: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a novel model stealing method against SSL named RDA, which stands for \textit{refine}, \textit{discriminate}, and \textit{align}.
 Compared with previous methods \cite{liu2022stolenencoder, sha2023can}, RDA establishes a less biased optimization objective for each training sample and strives to extract more abundant functionality of the target encoder.
-This empowers RDA to exhibit tremendous effectiveness and robustness across diverse datasets and settings.
+This empowers RDA to exhibit tremendous effectiveness, efficiency, and robustness across diverse datasets and settings.

+\textbf{Ethical Concerns and Possible Defenses.} We underscore that the misuse of model stealing techniques can jeopardize the privacy and economic rights of embedding service providers.
+We hope that our work will inspire the development of more sophisticated defense mechanisms to thwart model stealing attacks.
+A possible defense involves rejection schemes for suspicious queries that appear highly similar, which we have more detailed discussions about in the Supplementary.

 \textbf{Limitation and Future Work.} The query cost of RDA is not yet optimal and can be further reduced by techniques like clustering to establish an identical prototype for multiple similar images.
-We leave this for future work.
+Moreover, more unique (e.g., more efficient) designs of RDA for transformer-based huger models remain largely unexplored.